Sears gets new lifeline and stock soars

 Sears had another awful quarter.
 Sales plunged during the holidays, and the company continued to lose money.
 But there may be hope that the iconic retailer can stave off bankruptcy.

 Shares of Sears (SHLD) surged more than 30% in early trading Friday after the company, which also owns struggling Kmart, announced plans to cut at least $1 billion in operating costs a year and reduce its debt and pension obligations by $1.5 billion.
+(The stock was up as much as 50% in premarket trading.)

 Sears also said it has amended an existing deal with creditors that will allow it to borrow $140 million more.
 That will help Sears as it closes more stores and tries to invest more in its online retail operations.